uimaxbai/vscode-rosemary/README.md

 # vscode-rosemary

-A simple VSC extension for the programming language Rosemary, located [here](https://github.com/spartanproj/rosemary).
+A simple Visual Studio Code extension for the programming language Rosemary, located [here](https://github.com/spartanproj/rosemary).

 Works with `.rsmy` and `.rh` files.

 ## Features

+### Support for the browser on [vscode.dev](https://vscode.dev)

+Partial support is on the browser counterpart of VS Code.
+This includes:

+- Syntax highlighting
+- Partial IntelliSense in open files

+*Don't always expect to get the latest features with the desktop release, however.*

 ### Syntax highlighting